girlguidinghertfordshire/ggherts/great-patrol-hunt/index.md

 - To participate in Round 3, a patrol and at least 2 members must have competed in one of the previous rounds, *or a new patrol must be accompanied by one of its unit leaders.*
 - If you are unable to make a full Patrol in Rounds 1 &amp; 2,  then  join the &#8216;GPH Mavericks&#8217;, a patrol made of Guides from different units.

-### 2022/23 results
+### 2023/24 results

-Round 1 of the Great Patrol Hunt was completed on Saturday 15 October 2022:
+Round 1 of the Great Patrol Hunt was completed on Saturday 14 October 2023:

-[Download round 1 results (PDF)](/assets/docs/2022/gph-2022-23-round1-results.pdf){:.download-link.btn.btn-primary.btn-sm}{:rel="noopener"}{:target="_blank"}
+[Download round 1 results (PDF)](/assets/docs/2023/great-patrol-hunt-round1-23-24.pdf){:.download-link.btn.btn-primary.btn-sm}{:rel="noopener"}{:target="_blank"}

-Round 2 of the Great Patrol Hunt was completed on Saturday 11 March 2023:
+Round 2 of the Great Patrol Hunt was completed on Saturday 23 March 2024.

-[Download round 2 results (PDF)](/assets/docs/2023/great-patrol-hunt-round-2-results-22-23.pdf){:.download-link.btn.btn-primary.btn-sm}{:rel="noopener"}{:target="_blank"}
+[Download round 2 results (PDF)](/assets/docs/2024/gph-2024-r2-results.pdf){:.download-link.btn.btn-primary.btn-sm}{:rel="noopener"}{:target="_blank"}

-Round 3 of the Great Patrol Hunt was completed on the weekend of Friday 30 June - Sunday 2 July 2023.
+Round 3 of the Great Patrol Hunt was completed over the weekend of 21 - 23 June 2024.

-[Download round 3 results (PDF)](/assets/docs/2023/great-patrol-hunt-2023-round3-results.pdf){:.download-link.btn.btn-primary.btn-sm}{:rel="noopener"}{:target="_blank"}
+[Download round 3 and overall competition results](/assets/docs/2024/gph-2024-r3-results.pdf){:.download-link.btn.btn-primary.btn-sm}{:rel="noopener"}{:target="_blank"}

 Well done to all those who participated in this year's competition and congratulations to the overall winners:

-- **1st place - The Hedgehogs, from 9th Abbey Guides**
+- **1st place - Leaky Tents, from 4th Goffs Oak Guides**
-- 2nd place - Asparagii, from 11th Hitchin Guides
+- 2nd place - The Hedgehogs, from 9th Abbey Guides
-- 3rd place - LLamas in Pyjamas, from 13th St Albans Guides
+- 3rd place - Goofy Lemons, from 3rd Baldock

-[Download overall positions for the GPH 2022/2023](/assets/docs/2023/great-patrol-hunt-2023-overall-results.pdf){:.download-link.btn.btn-primary}{:rel="noopener"}{:target="_blank"}
+[Download overall positions for the GPH 2023/2024](/assets/docs/2024/gph-2024-overall-results.pdf){:.download-link.btn.btn-primary}{:rel="noopener"}{:target="_blank"}